1NoOne1/ansible-racadm/Readme_OVA_VM.md

 * On the Terminal, type: `systemctl restart network`.
 After a brief moment, the network should be up and running.
 If you see any error messages, please troubleshoot accordingly.
 If you want, use `service network restart` (doesn't matter).
 * Enter the DNS server details using: `vi /etc/resolv.conf` . save and exit `:wq!`.
-* If hostname needs to be changed, change it using : `hostnamectl set-hostname “USE YOUR HOSTNAME PATTERN”`.
-Please edit the hosts file using `vi /etc/hosts` and enter the details:
+* If hostname needs to be changed,
+  * Change it using : `hostnamectl set-hostname “USE YOUR HOSTNAME PATTERN”`.
+  * For FQDN: Please edit the hosts file using `vi /etc/hosts` and enter the details:
 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4
 ::1         localhost localhost.localdomain localhost6 localhost6.localdomain6